tombroomfield/tombroomfield.github.io/_posts/2016-01-23-showing-intent-1-tap.md

 Version: ruby > 1.9

 ### What does it do?
-Ruby describes `#taps` behavior as "Yields self to the block, and then returns self".
+Ruby describes `#tap`'s behavior as "Yields self to the block, and then returns self".
 Put simply, it lets you act on an object while ensuring the object is also returned.

 Example:
 {% highlight ruby linenos %}